 Teams choose their problems from the prompts given, then have three weeks to come up with their equation, its solution, and a presentation for the judges.
 Due to COVID-19 safety restrictions, this year the entire competition was held virtually.

-“San Jac was the only community college in the competition, and we had one of the largest U.S. teams,” said Dr. Wiggins, San Jacinto College math and engineering professor.
-“Our median scores were slightly above average in the nation, which means that our students are performing at extremely high levels.
-Students are up for the challenge and the College is giving them the opportunities to see what they’re capable of accomplishing.
+"San Jac was the only community college in the competition, and we had one of the largest U.S. teams," said Wiggins, San Jacinto College math and engineering professor.
+"Our median scores were slightly above average in the nation, which means that our students are performing at extremely high levels.
+Students are up for the challenge, and the College is giving them the opportunities to see what they're capable of accomplishing.
 This competition is all about raw talent.
-Thousands of judges from high-end scientists, college professors, major companies, and military experts watch these students go to work and are eager to see what they come up with because they will be the new talent coming into these industries.
-Raw talent in math is hard to predict and usually comes from unexpected people.”
+Thousands of judges — from high-end scientists and college professors to major companies and military experts — watch these students go to work and are eager to see what they come up with because they will be the new talent coming into these industries.
+Raw talent in math is hard to predict and usually comes from unexpected people."

 "As someone who is pursuing a career in engineering, getting an opportunity to work on a team was great because teamwork is essential in engineering," said Zuniga.
 "Our biggest challenge for our problem was understanding a report we were given as a resource.
 Because our problem dealt with an oil spill, the report used a lot of petroleum-related terminology for certain numbers that we weren't familiar with.
 Once we did more research on the terminology and fully understood the report and its data, we were able to work much faster.
 Ultimately, everyone on our team brought certain strengths to the table, and that allowed us to develop a creative equation and solution that addressed porosity and how it affected the life expectancy of petroleum."